11 min read

 Theano is a discontinued open-source numerical computation library for Python that was developed by the Montreal Institute for Learning Algorithms (MILA) at the Université de Montréal.
 Its primary purpose was to provide a platform for deep learning research and development.

 Theano allowed developers to define and optimize mathematical expressions involving multi-dimensional arrays (i.e., tensors).
-It provided a simple and efficient way to define and evaluate mathematical functions, especially those that are commonly used in machine learning and deep learning.
+It provided a simple and efficient way to define and evaluate mathematical functions, especially those commonly used in machine learning and deep learning.

 Theano provided a high-level API for building and training deep learning models, including convolutional neural networks, recurrent neural networks, and more.
 It also provided a variety of tools and utilities for model visualization, debugging, and optimization.